eln0ty/etl_pipeline/README.md

-# etl_pipeline
+# ETL_pipeline

-This repo is responsible for source data and and ETL pipeline to load data on external Relational DB
+**Online Retail Sales Data Engineering** project, detailing tasks from data ingestion to performance optimization.
+It includes steps like data cleaning, transformation, ETL pipeline creation, and data warehouse design, with deliverables such as Python/SQL scripts and documentation for schema, pipelines, and quality monitoring.